juano2310/SuperCANBus/docs/MQTT_PROTOCOL.md

-# CAN MQTT Protocol Documentation
+# CAN Pub/Sub Protocol Documentation

 ## Overview

-The Super CAN+ library includes a complete MQTT-like publish/subscribe protocol implementation for CAN bus networks.
+The Super CAN+ library includes a complete publish/subscribe protocol implementation for CAN bus networks.
 This protocol enables efficient topic-based messaging between multiple nodes with a central broker managing subscriptions and message routing.

 ## Architecture